tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 ## 🍎Discovering the game
-Recently I've stumbled upon this page on paleotronic.com: https://paleotronic.com/2018/06/26/tetris-for-applesoft-basic/
+Recently I came across this page on paleotronic.com: https://paleotronic.com/2018/06/26/tetris-for-applesoft-basic/

 It features a Tetris-clone written in Applesoft in lo-res graphics.
 The code is rather well-documented but unfortunately it cannot be copy/pasted as it's proposed as png files.
 However, the author has provided a DSK file on archive.org.